shruthivenkat/Lead-Scoring-Analysis/README.md

 # Lead-Scoring-Analysis
 An education company named X Education sells online courses to industry professionals.
 Leads are potentially generated through multiple sources as provided in the dataset.
 The typical lead conversion rate at X education is around 30%.
-The company is looking to make its process more efficient, whereby it can identify and focus on the most potential leads, with a target to achieve the Lead Conversion Rate to 80%
+The company is looking to make its process more efficient, whereby it can identify and focus on the most potential leads, with a target to achieve the Lead Conversion Rate to 80%.

 The motive is to Develop a Logistic Regression Model to assign a lead score between 0 – 100 for each of the leads which can be used by the Company to target potential leads.
 Identify the key factors that drive convertibility

-##Approach:
+Approach:

 First, the data was imported, which was present in a csv file having 9240 rows and 37 columns.
 After that data preparation was done, which involved the following steps:

-1. Missingvalueimputation
+1. Missing value imputation :
   a.
 Handling Null values and ‘Select’ Values
   b.
 Handling values which had a very low count – Combining such smaller values into a single value
   c.
 Finding Relationship between columns
   d.
 Dropping the columns with a high percentage of missing values
   e.
 Dropping the columns which had either a single value OR binary values with <10 occurrences of the other value
   f.
 Converting the Remaining binary columns (From Yes/No to 1/0)
 2. Outlier treatment
 3. Dummy variable creation for categorical variables
 4. Test-train split of the data : 70% Train and 30% Test